 Our heritage is a legacy from our past and forms an integral part of life today in the form of the stories and places that make up our national identity.
-Heritage projects include but are not limited to natural, built and cultural locations of significance which must be preserved for current and future generations.
+Heritage projects include natural, built, and cultural locations of significance which must be preserved for current and future generations.
 Conservation Volunteers New Zealand’s Living Heritage program helps to maintain cultural places and traditions by working with communities and agencies to strengthen organisations and support cultural events.

 Help us conserve our heritage